-Here’s a quick summary of each of our home heating systems to help you pick which one is right for your home.
+Here’s a quick summary of our home heating systems comparison help you pick which one is right for your home.

-Overview: Factors to Consider When Choosing a System
+Overview: Factors to Consider When Choosing a Home Heating System

 When comparing heating systems for your home, one of the most important factors to consider is the system's operating efficiency.
 The higher the efficiency, the more effectively the unit will heat your home without causing your utility bill to skyrocket.
 Even small differences in operating efficiency can cause large cost differences in the long-run.

 The other most important aspect to consider when looking into a home heating system is the installation cost.
 In this section, we cover how much each system costs to be installed on average.

 In the convenience section of each home heating system, we discuss the average lifespan of the system, the required maintenance, which includes how often the unit needs to be serviced, and the accessibility (and cost) of the fuel required to run the system.

 In the aesthetics section of each home heating system, we cover the look and sound of each system.
 While this section may not be as important as cost and operating efficiency, these are still influential factors to consider.
 If you are installing the heating system near your bedroom, you probably don’t want a noisy system.

 Due to their efficiency, versatility, and reasonable installation costs, furnaces remain one of the most popular choices in residential heating.
 They offer great flexibility to fit almost any home, acting as the core of your central heat system.

 Furnaces are forced-air systems that heat your home through a heating cycle that works like this:

 - The burner is ignited, which heats up a heat exchanger